 Sylvia Sky, astrologer, Tarot reader, and gemstone enthusiast, is a widely published author of books and articles about spiritual matters.

-Besides the kitchen junk drawer, probably the most cluttered, tangled, and confined space in the home is the jewelry box.
-Aside from the mix of broken items and sound ones, and fine and costume pieces, your lifetime’s accumulation of random gemstones and metals have been operating all this time certainly at odds with each other.
-Thrown all together, their vibrations are in conflict—or at best sub-optimal.
+Aside from the mix of broken items and sound ones, and fine and costume pieces, your lifetime’s accumulation of random gemstones and metals have been operating all this time certainly at odds with each other if thrown all together in your jewelry box.

 The Jewelry Clash

 We won’t dictate what to throw away or sell—you decide.
 But we will suggest how to organize the jewelry box.
 Jewelry was conceived of—or invented itself—as a means of protection.
 Jewelry history began with the “amulet,” a symbolic stone guardian worn on the body to strengthen the spirit.

 Your jewelry has bonded with you.
 Throwing mixed-up jewelry in a box is like having an army that can’t be mobilized.
 Instead, you are fighting with your jewelry, spending time un-knotting fine gold chains or feeling beneath the bureau for that earring, and so on.
 This cannot bring you joy, peace or clarity.

 An organized jewelry box of pieces you love wearing is a very happy place.

 Sorting and Judging the Value of Metals

 - First, both gold and silver will tarnish and demand maintenance.
 Generally a jewelry cloth will softly polish the gold (go gently; gold is easily bent or scratched) while tarnished silver pieces except those holding pearls, opals, turquoise, and amber can be dunked in a silver-cleaning solution.
 Are any of your pieces too much trouble to maintain?
 Set them aside.